-The unit control system is factory wired to energize the ventilation package.
-If additional control of the ventilation package is desired, it may be accomplished by the following: The Controls Contractor must remove the factory installed jumper between terminals Vent and 24V R then provide a set of contacts (24 VAC pilot duty) between terminals Vent and 24V R. When the field supplied contacts between Vent and 24 V R are closed the ventilation package will operate and energize the blower.
+D. The unit comes standard with manual ventilation mode which is set at 10%, end user can change this setting on the "Econ/ Vent Option Screen".
+If additional control of the ventilation package is desired or for Emergency ventilation, it may be accomplished by the following: The Controls Contractor must remove the factory installed jumper between terminals Vent and 24V R then provide a set of contacts (24 VAC pilot duty) between terminals Vent and 24V R. When the field supplied contacts between Vent and 24 V R are closed the ventilation package will operate and energize the blower.
 See Figure 10.
 Alternatively, you may disconnect the GWR jumper and provide 24V to the Vent input.